DEAL Galaxy S24 FE, Galaxy Watch 7. Subscribe today and be the first to learn about One 7 beta!

 By

-This decision contributed to the Galaxy S23's great performance in the market as customers were happy that they no longer the short end of the stick when it came to peak performance and battery longevity, areas where the Qualcomm chipsets have historically outperformed their Exynos rivals.
-It merits mentioning here that this split has only been retained on the Galaxy S series.
-Samsung's Galaxy Z lineup of foldable phones have been Snapdragon-only everywhere since day one.
+This decision contributed to the Galaxy S23's great performance in the market.
+Customers were happy that they would no longer get the short end of the stick when it came to peak performance and battery longevity, areas where Qualcomm chipsets have historically outperformed their Exynos rivals.
+(It merits mentioning here that Samsung only retained this split on the Galaxy S series.
+Samsung's Galaxy Z lineup of foldable phones have never featured Exynos chips.)

 Retaining its rather mercurial approach to picking chipsets, the latest rumor suggests that Samsung is going Snapdragon-only for next year's Galaxy S25 series.
-That's despite the fact that a lot has been said about the new Exynos 2500 which was assumed to have some role to play in the Galaxy S25 series, which is undoubtedly going to be heavy on the AI flavor, given how the industry is moving right now.
+That's despite the fact that a lot has been said about the new Exynos 2500 and its possible role in the Galaxy S25 lineup, which is undoubtedly going to be heavy on the AI flavor, given how the industry is moving right now.

 Having heard what Qualcomm has been up to with respect to AI processing at its Snapdragon Summit last year, and how it intends to go from strength to strength in this critical area with new chipsets, its hardly surprising that Samsung has seen the light and decided to be practical in its approach to the Galaxy S25 series, as that would be crucial to the device's success in the market.

-Granted, there are business reasons for Samsung to have two different suppliers of chipsets for one of its best-selling smartphone lineups.
-Relying on just Qualcomm would reduce Samsung's ability to get a lower price on what's arguably one of the most expensive components of any smartphone.
+Granted, there are business reasons for Samsung to have two different chipset suppliers.
+Relying on just Qualcomm would reduce Samsung's ability to get a lower price on what's arguably a smartphone's most expensive components.
 Having Exynos in the mix ensures that Samsung's mobile division can get favorable pricing not just from Qualcomm but from Samsung LSI, the division that makes these chips, as well.

 All that is beyond the average customer's comprehension, though.
-They're frankly not concerned with the intricacies of dual-sourcing or the pricing mechanism of semiconductors.
-They just want the best possible user experience out of their device and uniformity in the hardware that it provides.
+They're not concerned with the intricacies of dual-sourcing or the pricing mechanism of semiconductors.
+They just want the best possible user experience out of their device and uniformity in its hardware.
 They don't care that Samsung sacrifices consistency in its chipset selections at the alter of supply chain efficiency.

 Opinion Exynos 2500Galaxy S24QualcommSnapdragon 8 Gen 4